psyinf/vsg_conan_example/README.md

 You can try to run the example by running  `vsg_conan_example` from the output directory

 ## Caveats
-* currently only vsg 1.0.5 is supported (due to pending PRs in the conan-center)
+Currently only vsg 1.0.5 is supported (due to pending PRs in the conan-center)

 ## Troubleshooting
 If conan is not found after install you might want to consider to install it for all users